MP Estate Planning UK

 Type of TrustBenefitsConsiderations

-By understanding and utilising these strategies, you can effectively minimise your Greek succession tax liability and ensure that your assets are protected for future generations.
+By understanding and using these strategies — alongside proper Greek succession planning — you can effectively manage your Greek inheritance tax liability and your UK IHT position, ensuring that your assets are protected for future generations.
+Trusts are not just for the rich — they’re for the smart.

 The Importance of a Will in Greece